Features

 Sample production traffic, run it through your evals, alert when the live distribution drifts from the eval set.

-Every plan, tool call, and data access is logged per-tenant.
+Every plan, tool call, and data access is logged per-project.
 Searchable.
 Exportable.
 SOC 2 ready.

 Also in the box